zalyoung/gitlab-handbook/content/handbook/engineering/architecture/design-documents/ci_pipelines_for_github/_index.md

 ## Motivation

 Our current approach with Github <-> Gitlab integration is with mirroring at a minimum 5 minute interval.
 This is too slow for feedback, uses long lived personal access tokens, and requires a copy of GitHub's source code on GitLab.
+Additionally, as the entire project and all pipelines are run under the user that initiates the integration; this could lead to permission mismatch.

-With an adequate solution, we can sell our product to GitHub users that want Gitlab CI/CD.
+With an effective solution, we can sell GitLab CI/CD and other Ops features to business that use GitHub source control.

 There are similar tools in the market that can be used for GitHub to run CI/CD externally.
 [Buildkite, CircleCi, TeamCity, Jenkins](https://gitlab.com/gitlab-org/gitlab/-/issues/460503#note_2115425859) are examples where the runner pulls directly from GitHub.
 And where the pipelines config file can live either on GitHub or in the services.